This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 - 2 Tbsp lemon juice

-- green onion/scallion (Finely chopped, for garnish)
+- green onion/scallion (finely chopped, for garnish)

-Gather all the ingredients.
+- Gather all the ingredients.

 - Make some slits crosswise.

-- Add abalone.
+- Add the abalone meat.

-- Garnish with green onions and serve immediately.
+- Garnish with green onion/scallion and serve immediately.

 hi nami…. can i use a scallop or some other seafood?? it’s not easy to find this.